holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ai_syllabus.md

 This half-year course introduces students to both the technological and philosophical underpinnings of the current AI revolution.
-Throughout the term, students will be exposed to a variety of AI/ML techniques such as decision trees and evolutionary algorithms.
+Throughout the term, students will be exposed to a variety of AI/ML techniques such as decision trees and bayesian classifiers.
 Students will implement part or all of these techniques in python and then use the resulting functionality to draw conclusions about various datasets.
 Alongside each of these engineering tasks, students will also be exposed to readings that highlight the various